 Hi Keith I'm in Colorado would purchase your items for senior crafts program i please contact me.
 Sophia at 303-476-3629

 I am currently clearing my mother's property.
-Due to dementia she has accumulated a great deal of craft magazines, most are un-opened in the cellophane wrapping with kits, etc. included.
-I am looking to sell them to raise funds for her continued care.
-Any suggestions would be appreciated.
+Due to dementia she has accumulated a great deal of craft magazines, most are un-opened in the cellophane wrapping with kits, etc.

 I have tons of craft materials (new) like ribbons, mini figures, small wood pieces, etc. and craft magazines that I would like to sell.
 Does anyone know how to go about selling these things?
 Thank you!